Projection hypothesis in the setting for the quantum Jarzynski equality: Conclusion

 where $S(\widehat{\varrho}||\widehat{\varrho}^\star)$ is the generalized relative von Neumann entropy:

-Here, $W_{\rm e.r.}$ is internal work.
-Namely, in the composite system of systems $S$ and $M$, the work for $S$ and that for $M$ cancel each other out and there is no net extractable work and no net energy cost.}}
+Here, $W_{\rm e.r.}$ is internal work in the composite system of systems $S$ and $M$.
+Namely, in the composite system, the work for $S$ and that for $M$ cancel each other out and there is no net extractable work and no net energy cost.

+We now conclude this paper.
+As seen from the above explanations of the information-theoretical origins of work in quantum thermodynamics in three stages, the extractable quantum work $-W_{\rm f.b.}$ characterizes the information-to-energy conversion (see Ref. \cite{Nature2} for a renowned experiment in the classical mechanical context), but the classical single-shot work $W_{\rm e.r.}$ characterizes the physicality of the projection hypothesis in the setting of the quantum Jarzynski equality.
+Namely, in the ensemble interpretation of quantum mechanics, we have theoretically shown a way to experimentally examine the physicality of the projection hypothesis \cite{JSTAT2}.
+This is the implication of the main results in the fields of quantum information and quantum thermodynamics.

 \begin{appendix}